 The beautiful thing about backcountry skiing is the freedom the method of travel allows.
 With some skis and a bit of patience, a competent and fit skier can paint the snowy canvas however they want.
 On the descent, having the freedom to take some risks while skiing fast and playfully can be a truly magical experience and sometimes it may be worth carrying a few more grams uphill.
-If the compromise of a few grams for added robustness and climbing aids sounds like a fair one to you, then the Plum Summit 12 is the binding you want.
-Full steel and aluminum construction, traditional heel brakes, and three levels of risers provide the reliability and functionality you need from your backcountry tools.
+If the compromise of a few grams for added robustness and climbing aids sounds like a fair one to you, then the Plum Summit 12 Stopper is the binding you want.
+A robust steel, aluminum and plastic construction, traditional heel brakes, and three levels of risers provide the reliability and functionality you need from your backcountry tools.
 The Summit has a raised toe piece that accommodates a wide range of boots and keeps your ramp angle in check.
 The brake pads have rollers which release more reliably when you bury a tip trying to drive wide skis in heavy snow at high speeds.
-If you go into the backcountry planning to ski hard and fast, or if you just want the added peace of mind of a burlier binding, then the Plum Summit 12 is for you.
+If you go into the backcountry planning to ski hard and fast, or if you just want the added peace of mind of a burlier binding, then the Plum Summit 12 Stopper is for you.

 ||Flat + 2 risers.
-Flip-able with pole.|
+Flip-able with pole|

-|Materials||CNC from 7075 Aluminium|
+||CNC from 7075 Aluminium|

 |Skimo Co Says|

-|Usage||Backcountry skiing, freeride touring.|
+|Usage||Backcountry skiing, freeride touring|

-|Bottom Line||This is a fantastic binding for folks who place a premium on features and durability.|
+|Bottom Line||Fantastic binding for folks who place a premium on features and durability|

 |Compare to other Full-featured Bindings|